themichaelhall/webunit/README.md

 assert-status-code     404
 ```

-Some of the assertions can be modified with modifier characters:
+Some assertions can be modified with modifier characters:

 ```
 get                    https://example.org/